Woman pleads guilty to fraud for embezzling $400K

 Officials say she used her access to her employer’s bank accounts to make ATM withdrawals, write checks to herself and transfer funds to her own accounts.

 Miller faces up to 20 years in prison at sentencing scheduled for Nov.
-15.
+15. She has agreed to pay full restitution.

 She has been free on $50,000 bond since February.